All about clear aligners

 For major corrections, traditional braces are likely to be a better option.
 This is because when you’re fitted for traditional braces, you receive one appliance which is then adjusted throughout the course of your treatment to achieve the required outcome.
 These regular check-ups allow your orthodontist to keep an eye on your progress and tailor any adjustments as needed.

-The number of aligners you’ll need
+The number of clear aligners you’ll need

 The number of aligners and attachments you’ll have will vary depending on the amount of work that needs to be done.
-You’ll usually receive a couple of months’ of aligners at a time and will work through them independently, so you’ll have fewer check-ups with your orthodontist than if you were to have traditional braces.
+You’ll usually receive a couple of months of aligners at a time and will work through them independently, so you’ll have fewer check-ups with your orthodontist than if you were to have traditional braces.
 The more aligners you’ll need during your course of treatment, the longer the treatment will take, the more appointments will be needed and the more expensive the treatment will be.

 Whether you can stick to the rules